 • Grammar schools contribute particularly strongly to segregation in areas with high levels of academic selection.

-Recommendations for schools
+Recommendations for Schools

 • School leaders, including school governors, should implement a fair access review for their school.
 This should include reflecting on their year 7 intake each year and reviewing whether it reflects the local and national pictures in terms of levels of socio-economic disadvantage, as well as reviewing how their admissions policies could be adapted to address any inequalities.
 It is important to do this periodically, as intakes can see fluctuations year on year.
 Schools looking to become more socially diverse and inclusive should consider the following range of measures in relation to a) admissions policies and oversubscription criteria and b) the wider cost of schooling: